Measuring DC current with an LT1495

 Download the Arduino Sketch here: CurrentSensorDCExample.tar.gz

-Copy the library to your Arduino/Libraries folder and compile+upload the Sketch to the Arduino.
+Copy the library to your Arduino/Libraries folder then compile and upload the Sketch to the Arduino.

 If you now go to the Arduino Serial monitor you should see a stream of floating point values.

-At this point the program is not calibrated, the output corresponds to the ADC value.
-So to see current values the next step is:
+At this point, the program is not calibrated, the output corresponds to the ADC value.
+Tto see current values, the next step is:

 2 point calibration procedure.

-1) Take a reading from arduino monitor and reference meter (digital multimeter dmm) at 0 current.
+1) Take a reading from the Arduino monitor and reference meter (digital multimeter dmm) at 0 current.